-- Renders reality closely and in comprehensive detail.
-Selective presentation of reality with an emphasis on verisimilitude, even at the expense of a well-made plot - Character is more important than action and plot; complex ethical choices are often the subject. - Characters appear in their real complexity of temperament and motive; they are in explicable relation to nature, to each other, to their social class, to their own past. - Class is important; the novel has traditionally served the interests and aspirations of an insurgent middle class. - Events will usually be plausible.
-Realistic novels avoid the sensational, dramatic elements of naturalistic novels and romances. - Diction is natural vernacular, not heightened or poetic; tone may be comic, satiric, or matter-of-fact. - Objectivity in presentation becomes increasingly important: overt authorial comments or intrusions diminish as the century progresses.

-- ❖ Interior or psychological realism a variant form. - ❖ The realism of James and Twain was critically acclaimed in twentieth century; Howellsian realism fell into disfavor as part of early twentieth century rebellion against the "genteel tradition." (from Richard Chase, The American Novel and Its Tradition)
+- Characteristics of Realistin Renders reality closely and in comprehensive detail.
+Selective presentation of reality with an emphasis on verisimilitude, even at the expense of a well-made plot Character is more important than action and plot; complex ethical choices are often the subject.
+Characters appear in their real complexity of temperament and motive; they are in explicable relation to nature, to each other, to their social class, to their own past.
+Class is important; the novel has traditionally served the interests and aspirations of an insurgent with the relation. - middle class. - Events will usually be plausible.
+Realistic novels avoid the sensational, dramatic elements of A construction of the second of the - Objectivity in presentation becomes increasingly important: overt authorial comments or intrusions diminish as the century progresses.
+Interior or psychological realism a variant form. - The realism of James and Twain was critically acclaimed in twentieth century; Howellsian realism fell into disfavor as part of early twentieth century rebellion against the "genteel tradition." (from Richard Chase, The American Novel and Its Tradition)